-FS 1411 First Responder Review 1 credit (1 lec.)
+FS 1411 First Responder Review

 Prerequisite: FS 1103 Emergency Medical First Responder.

 Continuation of FS 1103 Emergency Medical First Responder.
 To update individuals who have completed FS 1103 in the skills necessary to assess and care for patients at the scene of an injury or illness.
 The student will utilize these skills in practical exercises using stabilization and care of injured patients as well as rescue procedures.